 Among aspects of climbing taught to young people in our courses (according to time and duration of sessions) are:

-- SAFETY in a mountain or any outdoor environment: behaviour at or near climbing areas, regard for other climbers, equipment use (and mis-use) and the importance of taking responsibility for having a safe outing
+- SAFETY in any outdoor environment: behaviour at or near climbing areas, regard for other climbers, equipment use (and mis-use) and the importance of taking responsibility for having a safe outing

 - knot tying, usage, strengths and appropriate application